-A question that is frequently asked in web hosting forums concerns the change from a regularly shared hosting platform to a more expensive VPS hosting solution.
+A question that is frequently asked in web hosting forums concerns the change from a regularly shared hosting platform to a more expensive Cheap Linux VPS Hosting solution.
 For completeness, it should be noted that there is an intermediate step between the two, a Virtual Private Server (VPS).
 Although this solution is very similar in properties to the Linux VPS hosting solution, this article assumes that a VPS is not an acceptable solution for security or performance reasons.
 Below are some key areas to think about when considering moving.
 Hopefully, there is at least one of them that will make you think about a topic that you haven’t considered before and will lead to a more informed decision if you take the proverbial leap to a Linux VPS hosting.

 Costing of Server –